Band Baaja Baaraat: Critical reception

-Upon release, Band Baaja Baaraat received universal critical acclaim.
+Upon release, Band Baaja Baaraat received positive reviews from critics.
 Taran Adarsh of Bollywood Hungama gave it 4/5 stars, commenting, "Thankfully, Band Baaja Baaraat works on every level.
 The writing is crisp, the execution of the material [director: Maneesh Sharma] is worthy, and the lead actors [Anushka, Ranveer] steer the film to the destination smoothly...
 Band Baaja Baaraat is honest, fresh, youthful, and extremely entertaining.
 Recommended!"

-Pankaj Sabnani of Glamsham gave it 4.5/5 stars and wrote, "There's an interesting blend of humour, drama, and romance in the film.
-It's replete with great scenes.
-Make sure you join the celebrations and groove with this Band Baaja Baaraat.
-Strongly recommended!"
 Anupama Chopra of NDTV awarded it 4/5 stars and commented, "Band Baaja Baaraat is reasonably entertaining.
 It's definitely the most fun you'll have in a theater this weekend."
 Rajeev Masand gave it 3/5 stars, writing, "Band Baaja Baaraat works because it’s invested with an earnestness that’s become increasingly rare to find at the movies...
 It’s a romantic comedy done correctly.
 Fun, but with warmth at its heart.
 Don’t miss it!"

 Nikhat Kazmi of The Times of India gave the film 3/5 stars and opined, "As long as you view Band Baaja Baaraat as a loving, heartfelt take on what makes Delhi go dhak-dhak, the film holds your attention.
 Band Baaja Baaraat engages you with its fond look at fun-loving Dilliwalas."
 Sonal Dedhia of Rediff.com gave it 3/5, commenting, "On the whole, Band Baaja Baaraat is a refreshing film—very different from the usual romantic comedy movies we're so used to.
 It is a well-made film that should connect with the audience.
 Give this one a chance, you won't regret it."

-Anushka Sharma (top) and Ranveer Singh (bottom) received widespread praise and won several awards and nominations for their performances.